SS Utopia

 SS Utopia was a transatlantic passenger steamship built in 1874 by Robert Duncan & Co of Glasgow.
 From 1874 to 1882 she operated on Anchor Line routes from Glasgow to New York City, from Glasgow to Bombay and from London to New York City.
 After 1882 she carried Italian immigrants to the United States.

 On 17 March 1891 Utopia accidentally collided with the moored battleship in the Bay of Gibraltar.
-Utopia sank within 20 minutes; with a loss of 562 of 880 passengers and crew of Utopia and two rescuers from died in the accident.
+Utopia sank within 20 minutes; 562 of 880 passengers and crew of Utopia and two rescuers from died in the accident.
 The sinking of Utopia was blamed on "grave error of judgement" of her captain John McKeague, who survived the accident.

 Anchor Liner

 Utopia was built by Robert Duncan of Glasgow as a transatlantic steamer for the Anchor Line.
 Utopia was a sister ship to Elysia (1873) and Alsatia (1876), designed to carry 120 first class, 60 second class and 600 steerage (third class) passengers.
 She was launched on 14 February 1874 and sailed out on her maiden voyage to New York City on 23 May 1874.
 After 12 round trips on the route from Glasgow to New York City she sailed on the route from Glasgow to Bombay.
 In April 1876, Anchor Line transferred Utopia, Elysia, Anglia and Australia to serve the route from London to New York City.
 On 6 September 1878, she ran down and sank the German full-rigged ship Helios.
 Utopia rescued her crew.
 Utopia made 40 round-trip voyages on this route.

 In 1882 she was transferred to the Mediterranean, and regularly carried Italian immigrants to the United States.
 In 1890–91 she was refitted with a triple expansion steam engine.
 To maximize revenue on the Italian route her first class accommodation was reduced to 45 passengers, second class was removed altogether, and steerage capacity was increased to 900 bunks.